Act 48 Information

 80. I completed courses in the military and have been told I can receive college credit for this coursework.
 Who should I see?

-Evaluation of military training and coursework is completed by Barb Polakowski in the Office of Records and Registration.
-Please contact Tim Pilewski to find out what paperwork needs to be submitted for evaluation (814) 732-1972.
+Evaluation of military training and coursework is completed by the Transfer Admissions Coordinators in the Office of Undergraduate Admissions.
+Please contact Edna Torres or Sheila McCarthy to find out what paperwork needs to be submitted for evaluation at (814) 732-2761.

 81. I understand I can receive health and physical education credit for my military service.
 How do I do this?

 Students must provide a certified copy of their discharge form DD214 (member 4 copy) verifying a minimum eight weeks active duty and honorable discharge or character of service.
 If students are eligible, credit will be awarded for the following courses: HPE 105 Health (2 credits) and HPE 063 Physical Fitness (1 credit).
-Submit a request for credits along with your DD-214 to the Office of Records and Registration.
-Contact Timothy W. Pilewski if you have questions.
+Submit a request for credits along with your DD-214 to the Office of Undergraduate Admissions.
+Contact Edna Torres or Sheila McCarthy if you have questions.